On the Evidence About Life After Death

 An Intellectual Elite Tackles the Evidence for an Afterlife

-A recent book by Pulitzer-prize winning science journalist and university of Wisconsin professor Deborah Blum (4) delivers a spellbinding account of the attempt by a group of scientists and philosophers, beginning toward the close of the 19th century, to scientifically investigate the existence of psychic phenomena and of the afterlife during an era which, somewhat paradoxically, marked the triumph of scientific rationalism while granting full expression to sometimes coarse and naïve forms of spiritualism and magical thinking.
+A recent book by Pulitzer-prize winning science journalist, former University of Wisconsin professor and current director of the Knight Science Journalism program at the MIT Deborah Blum (4) delivers a spellbinding account of the attempt by a group of scientists and philosophers, beginning toward the close of the 19th century, to scientifically investigate the existence of psychic phenomena and of the afterlife during an era which, somewhat paradoxically, marked the triumph of scientific rationalism while granting full expression to sometimes coarse and naïve forms of spiritualism and magical thinking.

 What makes this story especially noteworthy is the caliber of the men and women involved in a seemingly quixotic quest.
 The roster includes Harvard professor William James, the founding father of scientific psychology in North America and arguably its most original philosopher; the lesser known Frederic Myers, regarded today by some serious scholars as possibly the greatest though unacknowledged psychologist in recent history; a medical researcher who went on to earn a Nobel prize in medicine; eminent British philosophers and scholars; Alfred Wallace, the co-proponent of the theory of evolution; some of the best known physicist of the era: and the list can go on no less impressively.